MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/manage-vm.md

 Before you can use Windows Admin Center in the Azure portal, you must install it in the VM you want to manage.
 Here's how:

 1. Open the Azure portal and navigate to your VM's settings.
-2. If the VM has all outbound internet traffic blocked, create an outbound port rule to connect to the Windows Admin Center service.
+1. If the VM has all outbound internet traffic blocked, create an outbound port rule to connect to the Windows Admin Center service.

     To do so, navigate to Windows Admin Center (found in the Settings group) and select the checkbox titled "Open an outbound port for Windows Admin Center to install" on the Install screen of Windows Admin Center.
 Alternatively, you can run the following PowerShell commands:

     ```powershell-interactive
     $allowWindowsAdminCenter = New-AzNetworkSecurityRuleConfig  -Name "PortForWACService"  -Access Allow -Protocol Tcp -Direction Outbound -Priority 100 -DestinationAddressPrefix WindowsAdminCenter -SourcePortRange * -SourceAddressPrefix * -DestinationPortRange 443
     $allowAAD = New-AzNetworkSecurityRuleConfig  -Name "PortForAADService"  -Access Allow -Protocol Tcp -Direction Outbound -Priority 101 -DestinationAddressPrefix AzureActiveDirectory -SourcePortRange * -SourceAddressPrefix * -DestinationPortRange 443
     ```

-3. In the virtual machine settings, navigate to **Windows Admin Center** (found in the **Settings** group).
+1. In the virtual machine settings, navigate to **Windows Admin Center** (found in the **Settings** group).
-4. To optionally provide access to your VM over the public internet from any IP address (convenient for testing but exposes the VM to attack from any host on the internet), you can select **Open this port for me**.
+1. To optionally provide access to your VM over the public internet from any IP address (convenient for testing but exposes the VM to attack from any host on the internet), you can select **Open this port for me**.

-<br>However, we recommend instead using a private IP address to connect with, or at least [manually creating an inbound port rule](#creating-an-inbound-port-rule-for-connecting-from-specific-public-ip-addresses) that's locked down to accept traffic from only the IP addresses you specify.
+   However, we recommend instead using a private IP address to connect with, or at least [manually creating an inbound port rule](#creating-an-inbound-port-rule-for-connecting-from-specific-public-ip-addresses) that's locked down to accept traffic from only the IP addresses you specify.

+1. Select **Install**.

-5. Select **Install**.<br>Installing takes a few minutes.
+   Installing takes a few minutes.
 If you selected **Open this port for me** or manually created an inbound port rule in the last couple minutes, it might take another couple minutes before you can connect with Windows Admin Center.

 :::image type="content" source="../../media/manage-vm/install-windows-admin-center.png" alt-text="Screenshot showing the install button for Windows Admin Center on a VM." lightbox="../../media/manage-vm/install-windows-admin-center.png":::